 \subsection{Contiguous alternatives}

-We wish to study the power of our test for different choices of $d$ in a theoretical manner.
+In Section \ref{Choice of value for $d$} we will discuss some guidelines in choosing $d$.
+In this section we wish to study the power of our test for different choices of $d$ in a more theoretical manner.
 A good way to do this, is by using what is known as {\it contiguous alternatives} to the null hypothesis that there is no trend, by which we mean the following: suppose $Z_1,\ldots , Z_n$ are iid random variables, choose $\lambda \in \R$ and define

 This means that the $X_i$'s have a trend (and so we are not in the null hypothesis), but as the sample size $n$ grows, the trend becomes smaller: in the end-point the difference decreases like $n^{-1/2}$, precisely enough to still be noticeable by the classic Mann-Kendall test.
-The advantage of such alternatives is that we are able to write down the asymptotic power of our test in a more or less closed form, so that we can compare this power for different choices of $d$ in our test.
+The advantage of such alternatives is that we are able to write down the asymptotic power of our test in a more or less closed form, so that we can compare its power for different choices of $d$ in our test.
 We need some notation: suppose $f(\cdot)$ is the density of $Z_1$, and define $g(\cdot)$ as the density of $Z_1-Z_2$.
-It is not hard to show that $g$ has a maximum at $0$ and it is symmetric, so $g(z)=g(-z)$ for all $z\in \mathbb R$.
-In fact we have
+This means that